GeometryCollective/boundary-first-flattening/README.md

 >    [Mac OSX](http://geometry.cs.cmu.edu/software/BFFMacOSX.zip)<br/>
 >    [Windows](http://geometry.cs.cmu.edu/software/BFFWindows.zip)

+# Release History

+* **v1.0** (December 2017) &mdash; Initial release.
+* **v1.1** (January 2019) &mdash; Adds support for arbitrary topology (holes, handles, <em>etc.</em>; not just disk and sphere), quad and polygon meshes, command-line interface with no GUI build dependencies, and 3x overall speedup across load/solve/write operations.

 # Tutorial

 <p align="center"><img src="imgs/tutorial/bff_edit.gif" width="500" height="289"></p>

 BFF should be fairly intuitive to use, so go ahead and give it a try!
 If you find you still have questions, the tutorial below may provide some useful guidance. (<em>Warning:</em> As with most tutorials, this one may not be in sync with the latest software version.
 Read at your own risk! ;-))

-## The BFF interface

-The BFF interactive tool loads a single triangle mesh in OBJ format, and produces a flattened mesh (also in OBJ format).
-Currently this mesh must have either spherical or disk topology, and must have <a href="http://15462.courses.cs.cmu.edu/fall2017/lecture/meshesandmanifolds/slide_013">manifold connectivity</a> (though some of these restrictions may be relaxed in future versions).
+BFF can be run either from the command line, which provides automatic parameterization and some basic operations, or in an interactive GUI, which provides additional operations and editing capabilities.
+Either tool loads a single polygon mesh in OBJ format, and produces a flattened mesh (also in OBJ format).
+Currently this mesh must have <a href="http://15462.courses.cs.cmu.edu/fall2017/lecture/meshesandmanifolds/slide_013">manifold connectivity</a>; meshes that do not have disk or sphere topology will be automatically cut for flattening.

+## Command Line Interface

+To run the command line interface, simply navigate into the directory containing the executable `bff-command-line` and type

+`./bff-command-line in.obj out.obj`

+where `in.obj` is the mesh you want to flatten, and `out.obj` is the same mesh with the output UV coordinates.

+Some optional flags:

+* `--nCones=N_CONES` Use the specified number of cone singularities to reduce area distortion (these are chosen automatically)
+* `--normalizeUVs` Scale all UVs so that they are in the range [0,1] x [0,1].
+* `--mapToSphere` For a genus-0 surface (no holes, handles, or boundary), computes a flattening over the unit sphere rather than the plane.
+(See below for more detail.)
+* `--flattenToDisk` For a topological disk, maps to the unit circular disk.
+(See below for more detail.)

+## Interactive Graphical Interface

 Initially, the GUI should look something like this:

 <p align="center"><img src="imgs/tutorial/bff_gui.jpg" width="500" height="269"></p>